 After we completed our checkout with the gendarmes, we provisioned up and headed out to another anchorage near Motu Toopua.
 (FYI…a motu is an area where the land rises above the water).
 This anchorage was simply breathtaking!!!
 We anchored in 3 meters of crystal clear water.
-After taking a dinghy ride around to check out the area Dan took a nap and I broke out the royal swan, threw on some tunes and floated behind the boat for hours.
+After taking a dinghy ride around to check out the area Dan took a nap and I broke out the royal swan, threw on some tunes and floated behind the boat sipping a refreshing cocktail hours.
 I know, I know….but someone has to do these things.

 We stayed in this anchorage for five days.
 Unfortunately two days of it, it was raining all day but it gave us some time to catch up on some writing and boat projects so all was not lost.

 One evening we went in to the St. James Restaurant.
 Oh my!
 What a treat this was for us.
 Sitting on the open deck looking across the anchorage and seeing Dazzler in the setting sun while enjoying an ice cold beer was simply wonderful.
 And the food!
-It didn’t just look amazing, it WAS amazing!
+It doesn’t just look amazing, it WAS amazing!

-While we know it can be truly difficult to appreciate it, it is a huge thing when we can get WIFI.
+While we know it can be truly difficult to appreciate it, it is a huge thing when we can get WiFi.
 Sometimes we go for weeks without any news of what is going on in the world.
 And when we do get it, it’s usually in some restaurant or bar so you do just what you need to get done and that’s it.
 There’s no casually surfing the net.
 Being in a beautiful anchorage with internet was lovely.
 We sat in the cockpit sharing stories of what we were reading and just enjoyed the afternoon.
 We were even able to FB video chat with my friends and family in the states.
+BONUS!